 Protect against bug bites

-Be sure to use insect repellent containing ingredients such as DEET or picaridin if you’re going to be outside where insects, such as mosquitoes and ticks, are prevalent.
+Be sure to use insect repellent containing ingredients like as DEET or picaridin if you’re going to be outside where insects, such as mosquitoes and ticks, are prevalent.

 Wear long pants and long-sleeved shirts, if possible.

-Bacteria and viruses cause many common infections, and these infections can be transmitted in many of the same ways.
+Bacteria and viruses cause many common infections, and these infections can be passed on in many of the same ways.

 Sometimes your doctor can diagnose your condition by a simple physical examination.
 Other times, they may need to take a sample to culture to determine if a bacterial or viral infection is causing your illness.